S6Regen/Fixed-Filter-Bank-Neural-Networks/README.md

 # Fixed-Filter-Bank-Neural-Networks
 Adjust the nonlinear functions rather than the filter bank.

+"You can lead a horse to water but you can't make them think.
+ Horses don't dig on DSP" - Mahatma Gandhi

 In a conventional artificial neural network a fixed nonlinear function is applied to the elements of a vector and then multiple filters (ie. weighed sums) are adjusted to produce the wanted responses, per layer.
 For a fully connected layer this takes n squared fused multiply accumulates.
 A hefty computational burden and there are viewpoints you can take that suggest this is a very inefficient use of weight parameters.

 An alternative: